gbif/hp-swissnatcoll/en/home.md

 description: "Discover the treasures of the Swiss natural history institutions"
 background:  "{{ site.data.images.home.src }}"
 imageLicense: "{{ site.data.images.home.caption }}"
-overlayColor: "{{ site.data.images.home.transparent }}" # OPTIONAL: The default it to slightly darken the image.
+overlayColor: transparent # OPTIONAL: The default it to slightly darken the image.
 Set to "transparent" to disable filter.
 Example value: #00000055
 hasBlackText: "{{ site.data.images.home.colorText }}"   # OPTIONAL - default is black.
 Depending on your background image is can be useful to change text color

 height: 100vh